Parallel athermal quasistatic deformation stepping of molecular systems: Parallel stepping

-Note that indexing of the coarse steps is in absolute terms, meaning one coarse step moves the index by $K$, e.g., $\bm{r}_K^c = (\bm{F}^{(\Delta\gamma^c)})(\bm{r}_0)$.
-In the following, we introduce the implementation of the parallel stepping scheme taking into account the correction of possible miss-predictions during level \rom{I} stepping.
+\end{enumerate} The latter condition \ref{enum:equality} is particularly important if the correct configuration is an incoming configuration e.g. $\bm{r}_{\circ}\;\stackrel{\sim}{=}\;\bm{r}_{iK}|\bm{r}_{(i-1)K}^c$ and the configuration considered is an outgoing configuration $\bm{r}_{\square}\;\stackrel{\sim}{=}\;\bm{r}_{iK}|\bm{r}_{iK}^c$.
+Then, if holds, all subsequent configurations calculated via the AQS procedure starting at the outgoing configuration $\bm{r}_{iK}|\bm{r}_{iK}^c$ can be considered correct using condition \ref{enum:correct_config} for some $i=1,\dots,P-1$.
+Then, we can accept all configurations up to $\bm{r}_{(i+1)K}|\bm{r}_{iK}^c$ as correct.
+In the following, we introduce the implementation of the parallel stepping scheme, taking into account the correction of possible miss-predictions during level \rom{II} stepping based on incorrect outgoing configurations.